Arrade/CityPop/README.md

 # CityPop
-Simple city population search app in React Native
+Simple city population search app in React Native.

+The App allows you to search based on a city name to find that city's population count, or based on a country name to then choose between that corresponding country's biggest cities to get the choosen one's population count

 # prerequisites
 Make sure you have the latest version of NodeJS installed, Download [here](https://nodejs.org/en/download/)